alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Given the time it takes to write a paper and bring it to publication, there is often a substantial lag between a resource being published and receiving its first citation.
-This is espcially true in the Arts and Humanities, where publication cycles tend to be much longer than in the Sciences.
+This is especially true in the Arts and Humanities, where publication cycles tend to be much longer than in the Sciences.
 With social media there is no such delay: the reaction can be almost instant.
 There is an argument, therefore, that altmetrics are more suited to measuring immediate impact,